-The search for the right vibrator can be a daunting (and expensive) process.
-It’s also highly individual.
-There are those that are finger-like, still others that simulate tongues, even more that approximate penises, plus wand-like versions that are meant only for external stimulation.
-Just in time to spark ideas for a great Valentine’s Day gift from your partner (or just a gift to yourself), we talked to sex experts, shop owners, and professional reviewers about the 17 best vibrators.
-(And if you’re searching for the best lube to go with it, look no further.)
+The search for the right vibrator can be daunting (and expensive).
+It’s also highly individual — since no two bodies are the same.
+Among the thousands available to choose from there are subcategories, including very large and very small vibrators with multiple vibration patterns, those that attach to the tip of your finger, others that simulate tongues, even more that approximate penises, wearable vibrators with remote controls, and a growing category of vibrators that use suction to specifically stimulate the clitoris.
+Just in time to spark ideas for a great Valentine’s Day gift for your partner (or a gift you plan on giving yourself), we talked to sex experts, shop owners, and professional reviewers about the 17 best vibrators.
+(Plus if you’re searching for the best lube to go with it, the best sex toys for couples, or the best dildos, look no further.)

 Best quiet vibrators

 Discreet, waterproof, and rechargeable, the Je Joue Mimi works for both solo and couple play — without a lot of noise.
 Archie Bongiovanni, sexual health educator and events coordinator at the Minneapolis store Smitten Kitten, recommends it for anyone looking for a quiet toy.
-With adjustable vibration patterns and speeds, the Mimi is also ideal if you’re into a more mellow toy.
+With adjustable vibration patterns and speeds, the Mimi is ideal if you’re into a more mellow toy.
 Andrea Barrica, CEO and founder of O.school, says it’s her go-to because “intense vibration from a wand-like toy and suction toys are too intense and feel painful to me.”
-When we tested a new class of high-design vibrators, one of our testers simply said, “The Mimi, so soft.”
+When we tested this as part of a review of high-design vibrators, one of our testers simply said, “The Mimi, so soft.”

 Like the Mimi, the Touch is made of supersoft, medical-grade silicone that’s totally waterproof.
-It’s one of Bongiovanni’s picks for quiet toys, and Olive Moore of Narcisse NYC in Brooklyn says it’s “perfect for people with roommates or if loud buzzing takes you out of the moment.”
-One of our testers said that compared to other We-Vibe vibrators she’s tried, “the Touch is more contoured to fit in both your hand and around your anatomy, and has deeper rumble power.”
+It’s also one of Bongiovanni’s recommendations for quiet toys.
+Olive Moore of Narcisse NYC in Brooklyn says it’s “perfect for people with roommates or if loud buzzing takes you out of the moment.”
+One of our testers said that compared to other We-Vibe vibrators she’s tried, “the Touch is more contoured to fit in your hand and around your anatomy, and has deeper rumble power.”
 The ergonomic, handheld form is perfectly sized for stimulation across the labia and clitoris.

 Best vibrator for couples

 According to Jacq Jones, sex educator and owner of Baltimore’s Sugar shop, the We-Vibe Sync is “the most popular vibe for couples in the world.”
+(The We-Vibe Sync is also at the top of our roundup of the best sex toys for couples.)
 She says, “It was the first that was designed to put vibration and pressure on both the G-spot and the clit and also to be worn during sexual intercourse.”
 Because of its unique u-shape, it can be used during sex with both partners enjoying the vibrations.
 Bongiovanni says, “With the additional We-Connect app and Bluetooth, this is a great toy to wear out and about while a partner controls the vibration, and a fantastic long-distance toy.”
 Emmy Williams, manager of Narcisse NYC, loves the Sync because “the fit of the toy and the vibration patterns can be customized for your preferences to a near limitless degree.”

 When it’s not in use, the Crave Vesper doubles as a minimalist piece of jewelry, in silver, gold, or rose gold.
 In our guide to the new design-y vibrators, a Strategist tester said, “It’s a sexy object.
 I love wearing it.
 Sometimes my partner will pull it out of the bedside table by the chain, and it’s just sexy.”
 Jones likes that Crave is an ethical company using all body-safe materials, and says “it’s a really pretty necklace and it has way more power than you’d expect.”
-The Vesper is also compatible with any USB charger, so there’s no need to carry around a separate cord if you’re traveling.
+Megan Fleming, a sex therapist, is also a fan of the Crave Vesper and notes that you can even have it engraved.
+The Vesper is compatible with any USB charger, so there’s no need to carry around a separate cord if you’re traveling.

 Best suction-sensation vibrators